dev7355608/vision-5e/README.md

   - Is restricted by sight-blocking walls and isn't blocked by darkness sources.
   - Configured automatically from the actor's _Blindsight_.
 - **Darkvision**
-  - Detect tokens, notes, and door controls.
+  - Detects tokens, notes, and door controls.
   - Cannot detect actors that are _burrowing_, _ethereal_ (from the the material plane unless the `Etherealness`[\*](#translations) NPC feat says otherwise), or _invisible_.
 Also cannot detect PC actors with the `Umbral Sight`[\*](#translations) feat.
   - Disabled while _blinded_, _burrowing_, _defeated_ (_dead_), _petrified_, _sleeping_, or _unconscious_.
   - Is restricted by sight-blocking walls and is blocked by darkness sources unless the actor in a NPC with the `Devil's Sight`[\*](#translations) feat.